 When Is the Best Time to Go to Cumberland Island?

 I don’t think there is a wrong time to visit Cumberland Island, but it also depends on the weather and what is most comfortable for you.
 While the summer is great for beach weather, the heat and humidity are unbearable for some (me).
 Plus, the mosquitos seem to come out in droves in the warmer months.
 You’ll see fewer of them in the winter, but it will be a little chillier, especially in the evenings.
-Late fall and winter are pleasant for hiking and bike riding but don’t plan to spend the day swimming on the beach.
+Late fall and winter are pleasant for hiking and bike riding, but don’t plan to spend the day swimming on the beach.

 October and November can also be pleasant times as the temperatures cool.
 However, remember that this period is considered hurricane season, and you never know when one of those might pop up in the Atlantic Ocean.
 And on top of hurricanes, the National Park Service has managed hunts during this timeframe.
 These are scheduled hunts that occur on specific days, usually from October through January.

 What are they hunting?
 Mostly hog and some deer.
-Hogs are a nuisance on Cumberland Island as they damage the ecosystem by destroying plant life and endangered turtle and bird nests, so they keep their numbers in check with these hunts.
+Hogs are a nuisance on Cumberland Island as they damage the ecosystem by destroying plant life and endangered turtle and bird nests, so they keep their numbers in check with the hunts.

 What month did we choose?
 We really enjoyed visiting Cumberland Island in April.
-While it was warm, it wasn’t too sticky outside to where we could still enjoy hiking.
+While it was warm, it wasn’t too sticky outside, where we could still enjoy hiking.
 Mosquitoes were present during this time, but not too terrible.
 We also had abundant sunshine and no rain during our camping experience.
 I couldn’t ask for better weather, but as I said earlier, Georgia weather is fickle!

 What Amenities Are on Cumberland Island?